kiba/Writings/for_science/chp23_vacation.md

 **October 3, 2015**
 **Deserted Island, Earth**

-It was the stereotypical deserted island, with palm tree and coconuts, and a beautiful beach.
+It was the stereotypical deserted island, with palm trees and coconuts, and a beautiful beach.
 The nearest civilization on Earth was at least several hundred miles away.
 Which makes it all the more a perfect vacation spot.
 There was plenty of privacy and almost no way for other humans to bother us.

 I arrived here with my TDM, transiting from Sidonia to this island, which was referenced from the Sidonian knowledge base, and then scouted.
 The last thing I wanted was some Grimms making its way to Earth.
 My girlfriends and I made sure to pack for a four day stay, with fridge, showerheads, water purifier, and other camping supplies.
 All of which were military issue intended for the new infantry branch.
 The only price was a detailed report for the firm that made it and to military command.